RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 We need to view the results of the DADA2 process!

-Are we losing a lot of sequences because they are of low-quality?
+Are we losing a lot of sequences because they are of low-quality (filtering)?

-Do most R1 and R2 sequences overlap?
+Do most R1 and R2 sequences overlap (merged)?

 Are many of the ASVs chimeric?